-Until a new Code is issued (possibly in 2020), the position remains as at present, notwithstanding the September 2015 letter from the then Minister of State for Schools, Nick Gibb MP.
-The present Code requires admission authorities to consider carefully the circumstances of the case made by the parents of a summer born child and to take a decision in the best interests of the child.
+Until new legislation is passed (the new Code does not address this), the position remains as at present, notwithstanding the September 2015 letter from the then Minister of State for Schools, Nick Gibb MP.
+The Code requires admission authorities to consider carefully the circumstances of the case made by the parents of a summer born child and to take a decision in the best interests of the child.
 Nick Gibb said in his letter that the DfE intended to amend the Code so that 'summer born children can be admitted to the reception class at the age of five if it is in line with their parents' wishes, and to ensure that those children are able to remain with that cohort as they progress through school, including through to secondary school'.
 This would mean that parents have much more control over the date of entry of the child and schools would have to be much more accommodating in taking summer born children into the reception class in the September after they reach the age of five.
-We recommend that schools act as in the model policy until there has been a change in the Code, but that GBs look favourably on cases for later entry.
+We recommend that schools act as in the model policy until there has been a legislative change (the new May 2021 Code does not make the change as primary legislation is required), but that GBs look favourably on cases for later entry.